napudumaran/Learning-Documentation-and-Projects/notes/expanded/Create_User_With_Sudo.md

 Need to create user and add to "wheel" group (Supposedly its some old Unix naming for admin group)

-useradd -m -G wheel -s /bin/bash AddYourUsernameHere
+`useradd -m -G wheel -s /bin/bash AddYourUsernameHere`

 Give your login a password

 passwd YourUsernameHere

-Change the password for root in case your using the same password
+Change the password for root in case your using the same password by running

-passwd
+`passwd`

 We need to give sudo access to our created user account, but we have no text editor currently.
 We need to install one.

-pacman -Syu nano
+`pacman -Syu nano`

 ---
 IF YOU RESTARTED BEFORE SETTING UP NETWORK CONFIG, YOU WILL HAVE MY PROBLEM HERE!
 Ignore this if you didnt restart your VM or power off for whatever reason